General Information About Research Grants and Funding

 - Generally the Academy’s awards are for support of ideas and individuals rather than large-scale institutional projects.

-- With a few exceptions for specific geographic regions, the Academy’s awards are non-directive, wholly responsive in mode.
+- With a few exceptions for specific geographic regions, or one-ff schemes, the Academy’s awards are non-directive, wholly responsive in mode.

 - The Academy seeks to match its assessment procedures proportionately to the scale of funding being offered.
 For larger-scale awards, such as the Postdoctoral Fellowships, a two-stage assessment procedure is used.